SlashDB/taskapp-demo/README.md

 ### Single Sign-On Functionality

-In this app code we added the feature of login with [Single Sign-On](https://en.wikipedia.org/wiki/Single_sign-on).
-To add this functionality to your frontend applications, both the SlashDB host and the identity provider must be properly configured in order to integrate SSO.
-You can follow this [instructions](https://docs.slashdb.com/user-guide/security/authentication/#sso-openid-connect) to configure SlashDB to handle SSO authentication with OpenID Connect.
-Another important thing, you have to add an aditional redirect URI to your application in the identity provider settings so it can be redirected after authentication to the success screen.
+This app includes code to allow for [Single Sign On (SSO)](https://en.wikipedia.org/wiki/Single_sign-on) with a third party provider.
+To use this functionality, both the SlashDB host and the identity provider must be properly configured to use an SSO provider.
+You can follow these [instructions](https://docs.slashdb.com/user-guide/security/authentication/#sso-openid-connect) to configure SlashDB to handle SSO authentication using OpenID Connect. *You must provide a redirect URI to your application in the identity provider settings so that it can be redirected after authentication to the success screen, e.g:*

     http://localhost:3001/success

-This URI is also configured in the `.env` file, you can change the `localhost` value to your host.
-Finally, in order to enable this feature for this demo, you can uncomment the code sections that are commented in the following files and modules:
+This URI is also configured in the `.env` file; you can change the `localhost` value to your host.
+Finally, to enable this feature for the demo, you must uncomment the relevant code sections that are commented out in the following files and modules:

 - `.env`
 - `src/Login.js`
 - `src/index.js`

-A button will be added to the login interface, and by clicking this button a pop-up window will open with the authentication interface of the identity provider configured (Okta, Azure, Social).
+Once enabled, a button will be added to the login interface.
+Clicking this button will open a pop-up window with the authentication interface of the configured identity provider (e.g. Okta, Azure, Social).

 ### Using Hooks to Interact with Database via SlashDB API
 Once we have logged in, the file ```ListApp.js``` will be loaded.
 This is where we actually access the database and retrieve some information.
 First, we will import the required functions: